arangodb/docs/3.6/architecture-deployment-modes-dc2-dc-introduction.md

 ---
 layout: default
-description: At some point in the grows of a database, there comes a need for replicating itacross multiple datacenters
+description: At some point in the grows of a database, there comes a need for replicating it across multiple datacenters
 ---
 # Introduction

 At some point in the grows of a database, there comes a need for replicating it